-Like all addictions, alcohol use disorder is inextricably linked to a complex matrix of biological, social, and psychological factors.
+Like all addictions, alcohol use disorder is linked to a complex combination of biological, social, and psychological factors.
 Research highlights a genetic component to the disorder, as about half of one's predisposition to alcoholism can be attributed to genetic makeup.
 People may turn to alcohol as a way to cope with trauma or other, often unrecognized psychological disorders.
-Socially, alcoholism may be tied to family dysfunction or a culture of binge drinking.
+Socially, alcoholism may be tied to family dysfunction or a culture of drinking.

 In some cases, the first step in treating alcohol use disorder is detoxification—experiencing withdrawal in a safe setting with medical professionals.
 Following withdrawal, there are many paths to recovery.